reppy4620/Dialog/README.md

 # Dialog
 Dialog is japanese chatbot project.
-Seq2Seq model has BERT Encoder and Transformer Decoder.
+Used architecture in this project is Seq2Seq model that has BERT Encoder and Transformer Decoder.

-Note that this seq2seq model cannot use conversation history.
+Note that this seq2seq model cannot use information of conversation history.
-Hence if you wanna train the model that can consider long-dependency about conversation, I encourage to use RNN-base model.
 But I think Recurrence mechanism described in Transformer-XL may help to acquire long-dependency.
 If you have the solution about this, please write in issues.

 [Article](https://qiita.com/reppy4620/items/e4305f22cd8f6962e00a) written in Japanese.

 # Result
-1epochs
+2epochs

 ![Result](./result/result.png)